dashpay/docs/docs/user/introduction/features.rst

 valid solution for the current :ref:`mining difficulty
 <dark-gravity-wave>` is discovered.
 Once discovered, the miner is
 permitted to create new units of the currency.
-This is known as the block reward.
-To ensure that the currency is not subject to endless inflation, the block reward is reduced at regular intervals, as `shown in this calculation
+This is known as the block subsidy.
+To ensure that the currency is not subject to endless inflation, the block subsidy is reduced at regular intervals, as `shown in this calculation
 <https://docs.google.com/spreadsheets/d/1HqgEkyfZDAA6pIZ3df2PwFE8Z430SVIzQ-mCQ6wGCh4/edit#gid=523620673>`_.
 Graphing this data results in a curve showing total coins in